MuchiniGun/js30/README.md

 Day 1 : Good, learnt to use data-keys correctly and calling them from JS Day 2 : Good, learnt "transform-origin" property in css that I had never used before as well as using JS to refresh constantly
+Day 3 : Good, learnt how to change variables using JS --> very useful.
+Have a few ideas to implement what I have learnt